 David Fernandez Zaldivar

 David Fernandez Zaldivar started his violin studies at the Escuela Vocacional de Artes in Santiago de Cuba.
 He began his studies at the age of 8 under professor Alex Bravo.
-At the age of 9, he gave his first concert with the Santiago Symphony orchestra playing the Vivaldi concerto in A minor and the first movement of the G Major concerto.
-At the age of 11 he competed in an Ibero-American contest and won first place with the Acolay violin concerto, the bee from Shubert and 2 cuban excerpt.
-He left Cuban in 2007 and came to Miami Florida to continue his violin studies.
-He attended New World School of the Arts in 2008 with professor Thomas Moore while also studying with Andres Trujillo in the Miami Conservatory of music in Coconut Grove.
+At the age of 9, he gave his first concert with the Santiago Symphony Orchestra playing the Vivaldi Concerto in A Minor and the first movement of the G Major concerto.
+At the age of 11 he competed in an Ibero-American contest and won first place with the Acolay violin concerto, the bee from Shubert and 2 Cuban excerpts.
+He left Cuba in 2007 and came to Miami, Florida to continue his violin studies.
+He attended New World School of the Arts in 2008 with professor Thomas Moore while also studying with Andres Trujillo in the Miami Conservatory of Music in Coconut Grove.
 He later switched to professor Daniel Addai who he studied with for many years after that.
-While being at New World, he won concerto Competition twice along with Alhambra concerto competition.
-He began playing with the Miami Symphony orchestra while being at New World and graduated in 2012.
+While being at New World, he won the concerto competition twice along with the Alhambra concerto competition.
+He began playing with the Miami Symphony Orchestra while being at New World and graduated in 2012.
 He later attended Miami Dade College and continued to study with Daniel Andai and Maestro Alfred Gershfeld.
-He graduated from Miami Dade and UF in May 2020 and is now teaching at the Miami Conservatory of music and coaches the Miami youth Orchestra.
-He has performed as a soloist with the Miami Symphony Orchestra, New World school of the arts Orchestra and Alhambra Orchestra and has played with the likes of Andrea Bocelli, Plácido Domingo and many others.
-David is now taking singing lessons with Gerard Ortega to become an amazing operatic baritone one day.
+He graduated from Miami Dade College and University of Florida in May 2020 and is now teaching at the Miami Conservatory of Music and coaches the Miami Youth Orchestra.
+He has performed as a soloist with the Miami Symphony Orchestra, New World School of the Arts Orchestra and Alhambra Orchestra and has played with the likes of Andrea Bocelli, Plácido Domingo and many others.
+David is now taking singing lessons with Gerard Ortega to become an amazing operatic baritone.